 If you decide to go hiking like we did, check ahead with someone that works there for daily conditions, but the snowshoe trails are generally also totally passable on foot.

 No matter what you do, make sure you go down the M1.
-It’s a 1km trail that leads to longer snowshoeing trails, but has a few little treasures.
-The first you’ll find is a little corridor filled with friendly birdies.
+It’s a 1 kilometer long trail that leads to some longer snowshoeing trails, but has a few little treasures of its own along the way.

 When you’re in the main office, you’ll see free baggies of bird feed.
 Stuff a couple in your pockets because you’ll be mobbed by these little guys!

-One of them was so eager that he even landed on my Jasper’s head!
+One was so eager for a treat that he even landed on Jasper’s head!

-And just a little further down at the end the trail, you’ll find a station with benches and fire pits.
+And just a little further down at the end the trail, you’ll find a station with sheltered seating and roaring fire pits.

 And this little fella.

 He’s the friendliest deer you’ve ever seen.
-If you’re patient enough, he’s been known to come over for a nuzzle.
-Seriously.
+If you’re patient enough, he’ll even let you nuzzle up to him.
+Seriously!

 We kept going through the snowshoe trails until our toes were frozen still, and headed in to the fire before doing it all over again.

-Walking towards the edge of the trails, you’re treated to spectacular snowy vistas of Mont Tremblant.
-If you look closely, you can just make out the colourful little village and the skiers winding their way down the Mont.
+If you look closely, you can just make out the colourful little village and the skiers winding their way down Mont Tremblant.

 By the time we made it down, the sun was beginning to set, so we packed up our snow boots and made our way for the best treat of the day.

-There are several Scandinave Spas throughout the resort villages of Canada, each just as precious as the last.
+There are several Scandinave Spas throughout the resort villages of Canada, each just as charming as the last.